beta/blog/source/_posts/2019-05-10-setup-go-dev-env-with-vscode-and-wsl.md

 #### Install the Remote Development Extension

-Setup up VS Code is easy.
+Setting up VS Code is easy.
 First, install the remote dev extension.
 If you only uses WSL, the [Remote - WSL](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-wsl) extension is all you need.
 Otherwise you may consider the full [Remote Development Extension Pack](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack).

 #### Enter Remote Dev Environment